On minimum sum representations for weighted voting games: Conclusion

 \section{Conclusion}

-We have exhaustively generated all minimum sum representations of weighted voting games for up to $9$~voters.
-By refining the described methods even the full classification of weighted voting games for $10$~voters seems to be computationally feasible.
-An important application of the enumeration of weighted voting games lies in the inverse problem for the power index problem, i.~e.{} determine a weighted voting game whose power distribution is close to a given power distribution \cite{keijzer,keijzer2,pre05681536},
+Exhaustively generating all $284\cdot 10^9$ complete simple games for $9$ voters can be done very quickly using a graph theoretic representation as cliques in a graph.
+Solving a linear program in each case to determine whether the game is weighted would be very time consuming.
+A tool to circumvent the exhaustive generation of all complete simple games is the concept of partial complete simple games introduced in Section~\ref{sec_partial}.
+Whether this approach is suitable to enumerate the number of weighted voting games for 10~voters has to be evaluated in future research.
+An important application of the enumeration of weighted voting games lies in the inverse problem for the power index problem, i.e.\ determine a weighted voting game whose power distribution is close to a given power distribution \cite{keijzer}, \cite{keijzer2}, \cite{pre05681536}, \cite{inverse_power_index_problem}.

+Concerning the minimum sum representation of weighted voting games we have observed that minimizing the sum of (possibly fractional) weights over the inequality system (5)-(8) very often has integral solutions (at least for a small number of voters).
+Thus we have developed a (simple) cutting plane approach to determine lower bounds on the weights in minimum sum representations.
+In over 99\% of the cases we end up with the unique minimum sum representation.
+This made it possible to exhaustively generate all minimum sum representations (preserving types) of weighted voting games for $9$~voters.